 He says “the act of touching solidifies your game.”

-The speaking expert provides examples of typical ways to touch.
+The speaking expert provides examples:

 — Shake hands with someone before you go on stage or before you begin your speech.